tajjankovic/Spin-induced-offset-stream-self-crossing-shocks-in-TDEs/README.md

 ### Basic steps

-What does the program do:
+What does the code do:
 * By default it calculates $F$ for $\theta \in [0,\pi]$ and $\phi \in [0,2\pi]$, saves the values to a .txt file and plots a Healpix map of $F$
 * Script outflow_parameters.py:
   * Script with paths (for output and input directories) and relevant parameters (for plotting and calculations)